josteink/neko-net-pages/_posts/2016-02-21-new-web-pages.md

 Like its server-admin, the old web pages mysteriosuly vanished into the ether, never to be seen again.

-Its content will not really be deeply missed or anything like thath, but having at least *some* web-pages should be considered a minimum standard, so here are some new ones.
+Its content will not really be deeply missed or anything like that, but having at least *some* web-pages should be considered a minimum standard, so here are some new ones.